Range of Motion

-This fact is often overlooked, yet it may be the single most important factor in physical health after injury and arthritis.
+This fact is often overlooked, yet range of motion is the single most important factor in physical health following an injury and the onset of arthritis.

 Joints are like your car’s tires.
 When out of alignment, they wear unevenly.
-When motion is limited by scar tissue or bony spurs, weight bearing forces are concentrated in a smaller area of the joint surface and the rotation-flexion motion pattern of the joint is constricted.
-So, like a misaligned tire, it wears faster.
+When motion is limited by scar tissue or bony spurs, weight bearing forces are concentrated in a smaller area on the joint surface and the rotation-flexion motion pattern of the joint is constricted.
+When a joint is unstable and has too much motion (such as after an ACL tear) it acts like a misaligned tire and wears faster.